 - SVLV: The minimum severity level of run-time messages to be issued by QSEL.
 Specify a number between 0 to 6.
 For more information, see "Controlling Run-Time Messages" section.
 Default: SVLV=2 - DSAB: Disable (Y/y) or enable (N/n) QSEL.
 Any value not starting with N/n will disable QSEL.
+Default: DSAB=N

-Default: DSAB=N number of bytes (between 1 value be obtained fr and 3000), optionally variables in the partici with a K/k suffix (fo run-time statistics r Kilobytes).
-It i s recommended that this information, see " k SELECT (QSEL) , 17 ī Reference Manual
+• AVLN: The average sum of lengths of the host variables in the participating SELECT statements.
+Specify the number of bytes (between 1 and 3000), optionally with a K/k suffix (for Kilobytes).
+It is recommended that this value be obtained from The QSEL run-time statistics (for more information, see "

 Run-Time Statistics" section).
 Default: AVLN=10